aulveland/CITZ-HWP-Project/Security.md

 10)	List all users in the community
 &nbsp; a. only seen by community members or only moderators
 11)	Vote on a posting
 12)	Vote on a comment
+13) Choose notification preference

 ### Moderator